 Arranging furniture isn’t exactly rocket science, yet it’s often challenging to bring practicality and aesthetics together when deciding exactly where to place the sofa, coffee table, and recliner.
-Luckily, interior designers have done all the legwork, so it’s easier for the rest of us to create living spaces that look fantastic and feel welcoming.
+Luckily, interior designers have done all the legwork, so it’s easier for the rest of us, according to Orlando property management, to create living spaces that look fantastic and feel welcoming.

 We’ve curated a series of tips for arranging living room furniture no matter what size your space is.
 They work with a variety of interior decorating styles, so you can use them to your advantage while satisfying your sense of taste.

 Crate&Barrel offers excellent advice for measuring your living room to come up with a layout that’s just right.
 You’ll want to draw your living room to scale, and they measure your furnishings.
 Next, create paper cutouts to scale and use those to come up with the best way to arrange your furniture.
 This is hands down the best way to experiment with rearranging furniture, minus back-breaking labor.
 There are also apps for arranging furniture, in case you’re not into drawing.

 Here’s a top tip from Recliner Life: Every room needs a focal point.
 In some living rooms, there’s a natural focal point such as a fireplace or a picture window that you can use to your advantage.
 Don’t worry if you’re missing one of these elements since your entertainment center makes a perfectly fine substitute.

 Whether it’s a great coffee table, a fireplace, or a flatscreen, you’ll want to arrange your furniture, so it faces the focal point.
 At the same time, create at least one conversation area where people can sit and talk with one another without shouting.
 If you have a large living room, you’ll be able to create multiple conversation areas.